Skip to main content

 Build your first pack

-Scaffold a new pack from pack-template, rename the five files, and get a “Hello FDE” component shipping.
+Scaffold a new pack with khal new app <name> and get a “Hello FDE” component shipping.

 Pack anatomy